Find Nice Country Walks Near London for a Day Out

 Route details: Box Hill to Leatherhead Walk (walkingclub.org)

 Start & finish: Box Hill & Westhumble Station

 Getting There: Trains are running from Victoria station to Box Hill & Westhumble.
 The journey time is around 50 minutes long.
 There are six trains an hour (4 on Sundays) from Leatherhead to Victoria or Waterloo (journey time 45 minutes).
 You should buy a day return to Box Hill & Westhumble.
 There is a pay and display car park at the station if you are driving.

 Alton Circular in Hampshire

 This is the place of inspiration for two famous writers – the naturalist Gilbert White and romantic fiction novelist Jane Austen.
 This walk takes you past fields to East Worldham and past woods and hidden pastures in Selborne (about which White wrote ‘Natural History‘).
-You might like to stop off at the Station Cafe or The Queens in Selborne for lunch.
-Go past Selborne Common to Chawton (the home of Jane Austen).
+You might like to stop at the Station Cafe or The Queens in Selborne for lunch.
+Then, go past Selborne Common to Chawton (the home of Jane Austen).
 If you ever want to shorten the walk, there are lots of buses along the way.
 You might like to stop at Gilbert White’s House or Jane Austen’s House during your walk.

 Best for: For those who love Jane Austen or Gilbert White

 Duration: 6 hours 30 minutes